Worklytics/psoxy/docs/aws/guides/lookup-tables.md

 # Lookup Tables with AWS

-If you use psoxy to send pseudonymized data to Worklytics and later wish to re-identify the data that you export from Worklytics to your premises, you'll need a lookup table in your data warehouse to JOIN with that data.
+If you use Psoxy to send pseudonymized data to Worklytics and later wish to re-identify the data that you export from Worklytics to your premises, you'll need a lookup table in your data warehouse to JOIN with that data.